-Fort Point Lighthouse was built in 1836.
-It first guided boats bound for Bangor, which in the mid-19th century was a lumbering port.
+Fort Point Lighthouse, built in 1836, first guided boats bound for Bangor, which in the mid-19th century was a lumbering port.
 The light was named for neighboring Fort Pownall, built in the 18th century to guard against French incursions.
-The light station includes a two-story keeper's house - attached to the light tower by a short, enclosed passageway - and a pyramidal bell tower.
-The station is located within Fort Port State Park, along with the remains of the old fort.
-The lighthouse is the residence of the park ranger.
-The grounds are open daily from 9 a.m. until sunset.
+The station is located within Fort Point State Park, along with the remains of the old fort.
+The lighthouse is the residence of the park ranger, but you can visit the grounds daily from 9 a.m. until sunset.
+The light station includes a two-story keeper's house—attached to the light tower by a short, enclosed passageway—and a pyramidal bell tower.